Neo-Nazism: Between freedom of speech and national security threats

-Organizations which report upon American neo-Nazi activities include the Anti-Defamation League and the Southern Poverty Law Center.
-American neo-Nazis are known to attack and harass minorities.
+Organizations which report upon neo-Nazi activities in the U.S., which may involve attacking and harassing minorities, include the American organizations Anti-Defamation League and the Southern Poverty Law Center.

-In 2020 the FBI reclassified neo-Nazis to the same threat level as ISIS.
-Chris Wray, the Director of the Federal Bureau of Investigation, stated "Not only is the terror threat diverse, it's unrelenting".
+In 2020, the FBI reclassified neo-Nazis to the same threat level as ISIS.
+Chris Wray, the Director of the Federal Bureau of Investigation, stated "Not only is the terror threat diverse, it's unrelenting."